aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/converting-a-document/convert-word-document-from-request-content-to-specified-format/_index.md

 The format can also be specified by the request Accept header.

-## Resource URI
+## REST API’s Resources

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/ConvertDocument) lets you call this REST API directly from a browser.
-The description of the API and its parameters is also given there.

 ## cURL Example

-cUrl is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.
-The following are a few examples of using cURL.
+You can use cUrl, which is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.

+The following are a few examples of using cURL:

 *Input Document:** [TableDocument.doc](attachments/885335/1180089.doc)